aspirlidaki/honeypot/README.md

 # Botnet Discovery from SSH Honeypot Logs

 This project tries to identify botnets from Cowrie SSH honeypot data by clustering attacker IP addresses based on the username/password pairs they attempt.
-The idea is simple: bots in the same botnet run the same software with the same credential list, so if two IPs try the same rare pairs, they are probably from the same botnet.
+The idea : bots in the same botnet run the same software with the same credential list, so if two IPs try the same rare pairs, they are probably from the same botnet.

 ## Dataset